rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-4-html-elements.md

 **One must always distinguish between an element (a node) and its scope.**

-Note that, as a matter of clarity, this discussion will continue to describe even HTML elements as the nodes in the corresponding DOM tree.
+Note that, as a matter of clarity, this discussion will continue to refer to HTML elements as the nodes in a DOM tree.

 Note that the scope of a node is not to be confused with the contents of an element.
-That is because the scope of a node also includes the node itself.
-In addition to that, the scope of a node does strictly speaking not contain the node's end-tag since an end-tag does not translate into any node.
+That is because the scope of a node includes the node itself and also all of its descendants in the unordered document tree.
+In addition to that, the scope of a node does strictly speaking not contain the node's end-tag since an end-tag does not correspond with any node.
+That is because an end-tag is nothing more but an end marker.

 Note that an element does not remain in the process of being visited while the element's descendants are being visited.
 That is because there would